 21. Legends of the Fall (1994)

 Edward Zwick’s Legends of the Fall is the kind of overwrought Hollywood melodrama you either love or you don’t.
 I have a fondness for tales that sweep through time, document the changes of a specific place (rural Montana), and chart a family along the way (headed here by a patriarch/rancher/war veteran played by Anthony Hopkins).
 In Legends, Pitt plays the middle son and brooding romantic hero, Tristan.
 In his hands, he’s wild, golden, immensely magnetic.
 In moments when his character grieves — like when he cuts out his dead brother’s heart on the battlefield in order to bring a part of home to be buried — his wails feel forced, too grand for a scene that demands nuance.
 He’s best in quieter moments, when romance is just out of reach, or with a stare into the distance that silently communicates just how haunted his character is by his brother’s passing.
-It’s a reminder that Pitt can always rely on his power to enchant.
+It’s a reminder that as Pitt became a star, he could rely on his power to enchant.

 20. A River Runs Through It (1992)